sambuckwild/COVID-19/README.md

 <div align="left">

 ## Analysis

-#### Has the United States handled the pandemic poorly compared to Canada, Australia and New Zealand?
 I performed a hypothesis test to determine whether someone is more likely to die from a COVID-19 infection in the United States compared to "x" country.

 >  H<sub>0</sub> : Probability of dying due to COVID-19 in US &le; Probability of dying due to COVID-19 in "x" country